aramadan0096/CredGen/MAINTENANCE.md

 Maintenance
 ===========

-This documentation is relevant only to the maintainers of Cinecred and those who wish to contribute to its development.
+This documentation is relevant only to the maintainers of CredGen and those who wish to contribute to its development.

 Running
 -------

-Cinecred requires JDK 21.
+CredGen requires JDK 21.
 Gradle's toolchain mechanism enforces that version, but automatic JDK downloading is disabled.

 Depending on your platform, use the command `gradle runOnWindows`,